Cajac/picoCTF-Writeups/picoCTF_2023/General_Skills/Permissions.md

 drwxr-xr-x    1 root   root     17 Mar  8 02:09 var
 ```

-We can see that it is a directory rather than a file and that the only user that have permissions to read the directory is root.
+We can see that it is a directory rather than a file and that the only user that have permissions to read the directory is the root user.

 So what can we do to escalate our privileges?
 Let's check what commands we can run as root via `sudo`.
 This is done with `sudo -l`.

 ```bash
 picoplayer@challenge:/$ sudo -l
 [sudo] password for picoplayer: